nkming2/google-search-telegram-bot/README.md

 # Unofficial Google Search Bot for Telegram
 Telegram bot (support both inline/chat) that return search results from Google

-## I can't find this bot on Telegram?
+## How to use
-This bot is only available in source form but not on Telegram because Google has imposed a **100 searches per day** limits in their API unless you start paying.
+You are strongly advised to host your own as Google has imposed a **100 searches per day** limits on their API unless you start paying.
 As an idependent dev, it's not something I could afford.
-Sorry, but it has to be like that
+Currently you could test the bot at [https://telegram.me/GoogleSearchUnofficialBot], but it's only intended for evaluation purpose due to the limited quota available.
+Sorry, but it has to be like this

-(Technically it's possible to store and use a separate API key per user, but I strongly believe that it's against their TOS.
-It's something that could be easily implemented, though)

 ## Run instruction
 ```